 Do the math: if you ship a load of goods to an overseas buyer worth $50,000, a fluctuation of just 3 cents in the currency exchange rate could result in a $1,500 loss—or gain--depending on which side of the deal you’re on.

-You also need to be aware of how your currency stacks up against the rest of the world.
-If your currency de-valuates, the decrease in value of your currency can result in the following:
+You also need to be aware of how your currency compares to the rest of the world.
+If your currency devalues, the decrease in value of your currency can result in the following:

-So, no matter which side of the currency exchange equation your business is on, exchange rates can have an effect on your business’s bottom line.
+So, no matter which side of the currency exchange equation your business is on, exchange rates can affect your business’s bottom line.

-Then there is the hassle and expense when banks get into the mix with conversion or transaction fees.
-Banks typically reduce their own risk in handling foreign money with their own premium charges.
-They frequently use an intermediary bank, which, in turn, adds its own transaction fee.
+Then there is the hassle and expense that come with banks getting involved in conversion or transaction fees.
+Banks typically reduce their own risk in handling foreign currency by charging their premium.
+They frequently use an intermediary bank, which adds its transaction fee in turn.

-Also, foreign exchange conversion to local currency has its advantages.
+Also, converting foreign exchange to a local currency has its advantages.
 You either have no choice or prefer to pay your overseas customer in the local currency.
 However, you need a simpler, less time-consuming way to send direct, fast payments.

-MTFX does all the above and more for small and medium businesses across a variety of industries.
-You will also receive up-to-date foreign currency exchange rates as well as daily/weekly/monthly market analysis from experts, who are dedicated to helping your business stay ahead of foreign currency exchange volatility.
+MTFX does all of the above and more for small and medium-sized businesses across various industries.
+You will also receive up-to-date foreign currency exchange rates as well as daily/weekly/monthly market analysis from experts who are dedicated to helping your business stay ahead of foreign currency exchange volatility.

 Open an account with MTFX today to benefit from currency risk management in volatile markets and quick, easy money transfers.